TomW49/final_proj_cc/README.md

 * state\_names_info.csv - expands on state abbreviations that are found in the main data set

 **scripts** - these are any cleaning scripts used on the data for awareness of the user.
+Also houses my analysis script that contains all of the EDA and plots.

 ## Features/packages